wp-plugins/jquery-t-countdown-widget/readme.txt

 == Changelog ==

+= 1.5 =
+* Cleaned up code that was throwing array_merge warning errors on some systems.

 = 1.4 =
 * NOW, when making time calculations, refers to the local time as set by WordPress in Settings > General > Timezone.